SwissLife-OSS/HotChocolate.Extensions/README.md

   .AddStringLocalizer<OtherCustomLocalizer>(ServiceLifetime.Scoped, [ typeof(OtherCustomResource) /* additional resources can share the same localizer logic */ ]);
 ```

-If resource type is not decorated with ResourceTypeAlias attribute the default alias is generated from namespace/name of resource class.
+If the resource type is not decorated with the ResourceTypeAlias attribute,
+the default alias is generated from the namespace and name of the resource class.
-It would generate "Namespace::Namespace1::Namespace2::CustomResource" alias for the case described above.
+For the case described above, it would generate the alias "Namespace::Namespace1::Namespace2::CustomResource".

 With this we have registered the necessary objects to support translation on our fields.
 Now we can start adding translation support to our fields.